AxC1271/STM32-DevBoard/README.md

 ```

 ## 🎥 Video Demo

 The first video demo shows the FPGA receiver interacting with my Macbook via the `USB-to-Serial bridge`.
 The purpose of this
 is to see the board behaving correctly from a known source using the terminal.
 Once the receiver's behavior has been validated,
 then we can integrate the STM32 board and test its functionality.

-Here's the video link showing the Basys3 taking the
-daya bytes through a PMOD port from the STM32 MCU board
-to show that communication is indeed possible from my
+Here's the video link showing the Basys3 taking the data bytes through a PMOD port from the STM32 MCU board to show that communication is
-fabricated board.
+indeed possible from my fabricated board.
+This required changing the RX pin on the FPGA to receive the byte.

 ---